7 Best Renters Insurance Companies in Massachusetts of 2026

 We chose Allstate Insurance for our list because it’s one of the largest renters insurance companies in the US and a Fortune 500 company.

-Allstate offers policyholders a convenient and well-designed mobile app plus an array of online options to simplify the process of buying renters insurance and filing a claim.
+Allstate offers policyholders a convenient and well-designed mobile app plus an array of online options to simplify buying renters insurance and filing a claim.

 One thing that sets Allstate apart is that the company offers a special discount to renters who are 55 or older if they are not actively seeking employment.

-People who are retired may not have the same disposable income as those who are still working, so that’s why we wanted to highlight the potential savings for retirees.
+Retired people may not have the same disposable income as those who are still working, so we wanted to highlight the potential savings for retirees.

-The average cost of Allstate’s renters insurance is slightly higher than the national average at $16/month, but the company says policyholders pay as little as $4/month when they bundle auto insurance with renters insurance.
+The average cost of Allstate’s renters insurance is about $16 per month, which aligns with the national average.
+Still, the company says policyholders pay as little as $4/month when they bundle auto insurance with renters insurance.

-Let’s run through the pros and cons of buying your Massachusetts renters insurance with Allstate.
+Let’s review the pros and cons of buying your Massachusetts renters insurance with Allstate.

 State Farm: Best for Affordable Renters Insurance

-Like some of the other insurance companies on our list, State Farm got its start as an auto insurance carrier.
+Like some other insurance companies on our list, State Farm started as an auto insurance carrier.

-State Farm is the largest property and casualty insurance company in the United States, making it a good choice for Massachusetts renters who want the peace of mind of knowing their insurance company is strong and reliable.
+State Farm is the largest property and casualty insurance company in the United States.
+It is a good choice for Massachusetts renters who want the peace of mind of knowing their insurance company is strong and reliable.

 We also like that State Farm offers some higher policy limits than other insurance companies and receives high marks for customer service.